Quality Disclosure | Data & Privacy | Consumer Protection | Antitrust

 The Short-Run Effects of GDPR on Technology Venture Investment, Nov.
 2019, with Jian Jia and Liad Wagman, NBER working paper #25248, forthcoming Marketing Science.

 Big Data at the Crossroads of Antitrust and Consumer Protection, Apr.
-2020, with Liad Wagman, based on my keynote at the 16th ZEW Conference on the Economics of Information and Communication Technology in Mannheim, Germany (June 2018), forthcoming the Special Issue on Antitrust in the Digital Economy, Information Economics and Policy.
+2020, with Liad Wagman, based on my keynote at the 16th ZEW Conference on the Economics of Information and Communication Technology in Mannheim, Germany (June 2018), Information Economics and Policy, Special Issue on Antitrust in the Digital Economy, March 2021.

 Economics at the FTC: Deceptive Claims, Market Definition, and Patent Assertion Entities, with Julie Carlson, Matthew Jones, Jason O'Connor and Nathan Wilson, Review of Industrial Organization, December 2017, 51(4): 487–513.